A Score to Settle: Reception

 Justin Lowe of The Hollywood Reporter called the film "forgettable" and "underwhelming", and said: "Ku shows a decent grasp of plot mechanics, but never manages to adequately develop the characters or effectively modulate the film’s pacing, even in the brief action scenes, which prove too tame by typical Cage standards."
 Noel Murray from Los Angeles Times similarly criticized the plot, action sequences, and development of underworld characters.
 However, he praised Cage's performance, writing: "With him, the movie isn’t just watchable, it’s occasionally riveting. ...
 Cage plays even the blandest pulp material with soul and gusto, as though the pathetic grudges of a petty criminal were the stuff of epic drama".

-Sean Boelman of Popaxiom gave the film a mixed rating of 2.6/5, writing that: "A Score to Settle is a ton of fun for what it is.
-If you come in expecting a masterpiece, you will surely be disappointed.
-However, if you want a schlocky action movie featuring the always entertaining Nicolas Cage, this movie is definitely worth the rental fee".